bqoul/qoubot/Readme.md

   - &quiz stop - stop the quiz
   - &quiz timeout - set custom timeout in seconds ("&quiz timeout 60" will set the timeout to 60 seconds), default timeout is 5 minutes
   - &quiz next - send next question, reseting the timeout if quiz was running
-* &commands - add\remove custom commands [usage example]:
+* &command - add\remove custom commands [usage example]:
-  - &commands add &examle this command is example - will add &example command which will say 'this command is example' on call
+  - &command add &examle this command is example - will add &example command which will say 'this command is example' on call
-  - &commands remove &example - will remove &example command
+  - &command remove &example - will remove &example command